KristianColville1/raza-noodles/README.md

 - It also provides the user with away back to the home page after an error occurs.

-- It helps the user know this is a legitimate web site by having its own 404 error page.
+- It helps the user know this is a legitimate website by having its own 404 error page.

 ![404 error page](/assets/images/features/error-page.png)